huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 ## Development of QUIC Protocols and API

-QUIC is defined as a layered protocol, with application specific mapping layered on top of the generic QUIC transport.
+QUIC is defined as a layered protocol, with application-specific mapping layered on top of the generic QUIC transport.
 The only mapping defined at this stage is HTTP over QUIC [@?I-D.ietf-quic-http].
 Adding a different mapping for a different application contributes to